dmison/old-intro-to-js/_steps/part1/step4-variables.markdown

 The first time variable is assigned a value the variable is said to be **initialized**.

-We also can create and give value to a variable in one step, as follows:
+We also can create and give a value to a variable in one step, as follows:

 ```javascript
 var whatTheFoxSays = 'yow-wow-wow-wow';